 Sometimes, you need to see if the element of the collection is fulfilling a certain condition.
 But, we don’t want to skip or remove the failed elements, instead, we just want to partition them into true and false buckets.
 In the Stream,

 filter can be used to check if the object or element is passing the condition or not.
-However, it totally blocks objects which fails the condition.
+However, it blocks objects which fail the condition.
 So you only get a true or false derived object in the next pipe depending on the condition, which we don’t want.

 Map<Boolean, List<T>>>.
 Now let’s see it HOW.